PolusAI/image-tools/segmentation/polus-imagej-threshold-li-plugin/README.md

 Implements Li’s Minimum Cross Entropy thresholding method based on the iterative version of the algorithm.
-This is an iterative method to find the threshold value which minimizes the cross entropy between the segmented image and the orginal image as described in: Li, C. H., & Tam, P. K. S. (1998).
+This is an iterative method to find the threshold value which minimizes the cross entropy between the segmented image and the original image as described in: Li, C. H., & Tam, P. K. S. (1998).
 An iterative algorithm for minimum cross entropy thresholding.
 Pattern Recognition Letters, 19(8), 771–776. [doi:10.1016/s0167-8655(98)00057-9 (PDF)](https://www.sciencedirect.com/science/article/abs/pii/S0167865598000579?via%3Dihub).